theforeman/kafo/README.md

 ## Validations

-If you specify validations of parameters in your init.pp manifest they will be replaced with your values even before Puppet is run.
-In order to do this you must follow a few rules however:

-* you must use standard validation functions (e.g. validate_array, validate_re, ...)

-These functions are re-implemented in Kafo from common stdlib functions, so please contribute any missing ones.

-If class parameters are declared with Puppet 4 data types then Kafo will validate user inputs against Puppet's type validation rules, which should replace the use of separate validation functions.
+If class parameters are declared with Puppet 4 data types then Kafo will validate user inputs against Puppet's type validation rules.

 ## Enabling or disabling module